 When you need to delve deeper, Lexis+® Tax links you to trusted tax texts, including Tolley’s Yellow and Orange Tax Handbooks, Simon’s Taxes, Sergeant and Sims, De Voil, Tax Journal and Taxation.

-Tax analysis: The government is legislating in Finance Bill 2026 for new measures to tackle the promotion of marketed tax avoidance schemes.
-Abigail...
+Tax analysis: The government is legislating in Finance Bill 2026 to implement new anti-fraud measures in the construction industry scheme (CIS).
+Ian...

 Declaration of trust for the transfer of sharesFORTHCOMING CHANGE: Following a call for evidence in 2020, the resulting outcome published in 2021,...